Ash Ketchum: Voice actors

 (From left to right) Ash has been portrayed by Sarah Natochenny, Rica Matsumoto, and Veronica Taylor.

 In Japan, Rica Matsumoto has provided the original Japanese voice of Ash since the series' start.
 Matsumoto highlighted a past experience in which she recorded a message for a hospitalized child as the character, which she stated caused her to feel "more aware of the work I was putting out there."
 This caused her to change her approach to voicing the character.
 Her role has been considered highly iconic.
 Matsumoto voiced Ash as a kind character, and stated that she did not stray away from that portrayal in her performance, even under special circumstances.
 Hana Takeda briefly voiced the role in Pokémon Journeys: The Series, portraying Ash when he was a child.

 For the English dubbing, Veronica Taylor provided the voice of Ash in the first eight seasons of the Pokémon anime, which was dubbed by 4Kids Entertainment.
 At the time of her audition, Taylor stated that the character was temporarily named Casey.
 After the script was translated from Japanese, the lines were adapted to fit the movements of the character's mouth (called lip flap).
 All the voices were recorded separately, so Taylor was the only one in the booth when she recorded her lines, which took approximately six to eight hours per episode.
 Taylor was often the first person to record, so she had to "imagine how the previous line will be said".
 A director worked with Taylor to help with interpretation of the line, as well as matching with the lip flap and voice consistency.
 Taylor enjoyed playing Ash because of his "low, husky voice" and "energy and excitement".
 Taylor was first introduced to the role via a brief voice clip from the Japanese airing.
 The job moved quickly, and Taylor's past acting experience allowed her to embody the role in the time allotted for recording.

 Taylor commented that Ash and the other characters "loosened up" after the first ten episodes of the anime; she believed the writers were more relaxed and no longer felt the pressure of making sure everything was done correctly.
 Taylor commented: "I enjoy playing Ash now much more than I did in the very beginning because I can have fun with him more, and we kind of know him and can work out how he really would react.
 We have the classic Ash responses and things like that."
 Sarah Natochenny replaced Taylor in season nine when The Pokémon Company International (known at that time as Pokémon USA) took over the licensing, prompting a shift in recording studios.
-Natochenney has cited Matsumoto's performance as inspiration for her performance as Ash.
+Natochenny has cited Matsumoto's performance as inspiration for her performance as Ash.